 Most companies operating in Canada’s industrial sectors use massive amounts of electricity and natural gas, resulting in annual energy costs in the hundreds of thousands—if not millions—of dollars, and account for more than a third of Canada’s total energy usage.

-As a consequence, finding opportunities to reduce energy consumption is a prime goal for businesses in the industrial sector
+As a consequence, finding opportunities to reduce energy consumption and industrial utility pricing is a prime goal for businesses in the industrial sector.

 How Industrial Companies Can Reduce Electricity and Natural Costs